Common Problems with Sales and Solutions

 Solution: Sharing of Contacts Among Team

 If you already have a CRM but you use it only for sharing the customer database, you might want to look at a hybrid solution.
 Shared Contacts for Gmail® allows you to access your CRM contact database for only 10% of the price.
-No need to pay for training costs, especially for the new employees who don’t need CRM’s data analysis and sales forecasting features.
+No need to pay for training costs, especially for new employees who don’t need CRM’s data analysis and sales forecasting features.
 Moreover, make sure the parameters on lead generation are fully optimized.

 Ready to share your contacts?